 If you deal with significant structural updates, you would prefer not to expose partial changes to end users until the project is complete.
 To address this we have introduced the Development Branch.

 The goal is to hide changes from end users until you’re done with the work.
 The branch is a copy of the original database, while both share the same physical data.
 You can do (almost) any changes in the branch.
 When you’re done, you can promote changes to an original database.
+In case you don’t want to promote changes, the development branch can be deleted, for the deletion you should login to the development branch and follow the simple steps listed

 Please note, that TeamDesk doesn’t combine changes – you can either accept all changes from the development branch, overwriting changes in the original database or you can keep the original database unchanged.